SESYNC-ci/basic-python-gis-lesson/docs/_slides/intro.md

 ## Objectives for this Lesson

 - Earn your Python "learner's permit"
-- Work with GeoPandas, the tabular environment for simple featrues
+- Work with GeoPandas, the tabular environment for simple features
 - Connect to QGIS and PostGIS toolkits

 ===